Preview Mode Links will not work in preview mode

 The necessary transition away from fossil fuels toward clean energy can be extremely disruptive for people and communities reliant on fossil fuel plants and mines for jobs.
 How can the power generators support these communities and achieve a just transition to a cleaner energy future?

-Nessing shares an example of AEP’s Pirkey Plant in the US, which is in the process of being decommissioned.
+Nessing shares an example of AEP’s Pirkey Plant in the US, in the process of being decommissioned.
 She gives listeners insights into how AEP created a transition task force and engaged with community leaders to help mitigate the impact on the local people.

 Key takeaways include: